linagora/hublin/doc/REST_conference.md

 ## PUT /api/conferences/{id}/members

-Add attendees to the conference.
-The caller must be attendee of the conference to perform this action.
+Add members to the conference.
+The caller must be a member of the conference to perform this action.

 **Request Headers:**